 4. One example contains a subtle error

 Among 5 examples, one has a typo, a factual mistake, or a formatting glitch.
-Model learns to reproduce that error category.
+The model learns to reproduce that error category.

 5. Examples illustrate edge cases, not the common case

-You picked tricky examples to “stress test” the prompt.
-Now the model thinks every input is an edge case and over-handles common inputs.
+You picked tricky examples to stress-test the prompt.
+Now the model thinks every input is an edge case and over-handles routine inputs.
+This is majority-label bias working against you: if 4 of 5 examples are weird, “weird handling” becomes the default.

-How to spot it: Are your examples 80% routine inputs or 80% weird inputs?
-They should reflect the actual distribution.
+How to spot it: Are your examples roughly 80% routine inputs or 80% odd inputs?
+They should mirror the actual input distribution.

 6. Output structure varies across examples

 Example 1 uses bullet points.
-Example 2 uses numbered list.
+Example 2 uses a numbered list.
 Example 3 uses prose.
-Model alternates between formats randomly.
+The model alternates between formats at random.

 How to spot it: Output structure differs between examples.
 Pick one.